 Face coverings and physical distancing

 - Face coverings must be worn at all UC Davis locations.
 For indoor locations, the only exceptions are while eating or drinking or in private spaces such as dorm rooms, single-occupancy offices, showers and the like.
 For outdoor spaces, face covering should be worn when maintaining 6 feet of distance from others is not feasible.

-- UPDATED: Complimentary Welcome Kits are now available for students to pick up at the Campus Bookstore, while supplies last.
-The Welcome Kit includes a branded face covering, hand sanitizer gel, hand sanitizing wipes, thermometer and a touchless door opener tool.
+- UPDATED 1/11/2021: Complimentary Welcome Kits and branded face coverings are now available for students to pick up at the Campus Bookstore, while supplies last.
+The kit includes a branded face covering, hand sanitizer gel, hand sanitizing wipes, thermometer and a touchless door opener tool.
 If you've already received a welcome kit, you can pick up an extra branded face covering.
 Before picking up your free item you'll need to get a COVID-19 test at the ARC within 7 days of your visit to the campus bookstore.
 The day you go to pick up your item, complete the daily symptom survey to obtain your approved badge.
 Once at the campus store, be sure you are wearing a face covering and show them your valid UC Davis student ID.
 If you have lost or not been issued your Student ID, you may use a copy your class schedule and alternative ID with your name on it (driver license, credit card, etc) to pick up the kit.
 One kit or branded face covering per student (undergraduate and graduate).

 - Practice physical distancing at all times outside of your living area.